marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

   but it still requires the ``inline`` keyword to enable its special behavior.

-.. option:: hot
+.. gcc-attr:: hot

   .. index:: hot function attribute

-  The :option:`hot` attribute on a function is used to inform the compiler that the function is a hot spot of the compiled program.
+  The :gcc-attr:`hot` attribute on a function is used to inform the compiler that the function is a hot spot of the compiled program.
 The function is optimized more aggressively and on many targets it is placed into a special subsection of the text section so all hot functions appear close together,